 An unusual weather episode

 On the night of 15th to 16th October In 1987, an explosive low-pressure system swept across north-western France, generating exceptionally strong winds.
-In Brittany, gusts of 200 km/h were measured at Ouessant and 187 km/h at Quimper.
+In Brittany, gusts were measured at 200 km/h in Ushant and 187 km/h in Quimper.

 But it was in Granville, on the neighbouring coast, that the absolute record of 216 km/h was recorded - a value that remains unbeaten to this day, even after the passage of Ciaran in 2023.

-This storm left a lasting mark: a quarter of Brittany’s forests were destroyed, tens of thousands of homes lost power, and material damages were estimated at nearly 23 billion francs nationwide.
+It left a lasting imprint: a quarter of Brittany's forests were destroyed, tens of thousands of homes were left without power, and material damage was estimated at nearly 23 billion francs nationwide.

 The Breton landscape was profoundly altered.
 "The landscape resembled a field of ruins, like Verdun," recalled some inhabitants, struck by the extent of the damage. (source The weather channel)